 The goal is to encourage the identified organizations to prepare working papers presenting their experience in the related field, propose implementation strategies and to offer expected results.

-The papers will be used later by RYF to prepare and promote concrete proposals for the support of those organizations in alliance with other partners in the agreed neighborhoods with the beneficiary cities.
+These papers will be added to our Library and Documentation Center and presented in small conferences.
+They will be used later by RYF to prepare and promote concrete proposals for the support of those organizations in other beneficiary cities.

 At RYF, we strongly believe that we can make a difference in the future of our youth through citizenship education.
 Moreover, we think that global citizenship values of respect, leadership, critical thinking, and understanding discrimination (to name but a few!) should be a part of every aspect of education.
 Focusing particularly on high school subjects, one of our key aims is to improve the provision of citizenship education in public high schools across the USA by introducing our affordable, accessible online course in global citizenship education here.
 We will do so together with our partners at the Global Citizenship Education Fund.